• No notifications yet.

 Tibial Tuberosity Advancement.
 Introducing MMP

-Saturday, August 23, 2025, 9:15-11:15 AM
+Saturday, August 23, 2025, 9:15 AM -12:15 PM

 Lab led by: Bruce Nwadike, DVM, DACVS, MRCVS

-This will be a 2-hour Hands-on Lab, a progressive TTA course for the treatment of canine cruciate ligament disease.
+This will be a 3-hour Hands-on Lab, a progressive TTA course for the treatment of canine cruciate ligament disease.
 This hands-on sawbone workshop is designed to give you the practical skills to confidently and effectively perform this procedure with successful outcomes for your patient.

 Why choose MMP?